aloisdeniel/flutter_device_preview/device_frame/README.md

 ### Edit device frames

 All frames are designed in a [Figma file](https://www.figma.com/file/WIamxcVDlHvxcCjLvJnwmR/DevicePreview-Frames?node-id=0%3A1).
-They are then all exported to `assets/<name>.svg` files and then merged into a single `lib/devices.g.dart` with the `script/frame_generator.dart`